mathdigilab/mathdigilab.github.io/index.md

 [Resources](https://mathdigilab.github.io/docs/resources) include books, lecture notes and digital platforms to learn mathematics.

 ---
+## About
+[About](https://mathdigilab.github.io/docs/about) me and this website.

+---

 ## Contribute
 Welcome to all contributors of this project.
 You can mail me you favourite problems / give suggestions on any part of this website.
 When contributing to Mathdigilab, you contribute to the creators of this website and we reach a step further to promote mathematics in an enjoying way.

-[Become a contributor to Mathdigilab](https://mathdigilab.github.io/docs/contribute) & top contributors every 3 months get their name listed below.
+Become a contributor to Mathdigilab & top contributors every 3 months get their name listed below.
 Recurring contributors get access to Ebooks & giveaways!

 ---

 ## Payment option
 Payment must be sent to the UPI address given below.
 Please send me an email with the transaction number or a screenshot so that I can link your payment to your email ID.
 Thanks for contributing!

-**UPI Address: shreyaskali@okaxis**
+**UPI Address: shreyaskali-2@okaxis**

 ---